ThePhD/sol2/docs/source/api/usertype.rst

 .. note::

 	Note that performance for member function calls goes down by a fixed overhead if you also bind variables as well as member functions.
-This is purely a limitation of the lua implementation and there's, unfortunately, nothing that can be done about it.
+This is purely a limitation of the Lua implementation and there is, unfortunately, nothing that can be done about it.
 If you bind only functions and no variables, however, Sol will automatically optimize the Lua runtime and give you the maximum performance possible. *Please consider ease of use and maintenance of code before you make everything into functions.*